mah0001/metadata-editor-docs-v2/user_login.md

   You can also generate an API key from this page.
 An API key is required only if you plan to manage metadata programmatically using the Metadata Editor’s API with a programming language such as R or Python.

-  ⚠️ Important: **Keep your API key confidential**, as it embeds information about your profile and permissions.
-If you suspect that your API key has been compromised, delete it immediately and generate a new one.
-Refer to the section *The Metadata Editor API* for more details.
+  > ⚠️ Important: **Keep your API key confidential**.
+It is equivalent to a password to which your profile and permissions are associated. **If you suspect that your API key has been compromised, delete it immediately and generate a new one.** Refer to the section *The Metadata Editor API* for more details.

 - `Password`